era86/era86.github.io/_drafts/2020-02-27-quickstart-docker-compose-rails-app.markdown

 COPY . /app
 {% endhighlight %}

 This tells Docker how to build the container.
-For more information on the commands used within the `Dockerfile`, see the [offical reference](https://docs.docker.com/v17.09/engine/reference/builder/).
+For a deeper dive on `Dockerfile`, see the [offical reference](https://docs.docker.com/v17.09/engine/reference/builder/).

 ### Create initial Gemfile and Gemfile.lock